SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

     </ **
     </ *

-..
-XXX This would be a much easier example to follow if it didn't have both genereric arguments and an opaque return type at the same time.

-..
-XXX Joining a triangle and a flipped triangle is currently crashing the compiler.
-   Probably because it's using "some Shape" as the value for U and either I've done something malformed or that's just too much for the compiler to handle.
-   Emailed Doug to ask whether this is a known issue or I'm just "holding it wrong".

 The type of ``opaqueJoinedTriangles`` is some type that conforms to the ``Shape`` protocol.
 Both ``opaqueJoinedTriangles`` in this example